kt-korbeld/BoostMut/README.md

 ```
 boostmut -i input_directory
 ```
 BoostMut can analyze hydrogen bonding, RMSF of backbone and sidechains, hydrophobic surface exposure, and other structural checks.
 This can be done on three selections: the whole protein, 8Å surrounding a given mutation, or just the residue of the mutation.
 The final output returns a .csv with for each analysis and mutation the difference between mutant and wildtype.
 The analyses and the selections for each analysis can be customized in the command line.
-For example, if you only want the surrounding and residue selections for hydrogen bonding and RMSF, but the whole protein selection for the other analyses, this can be specified using:
+For example, if you want the surrounding and residue selections for hydrogen bonding, but only the whole protein selection for the other analyses, this can be specified using:
 ```
-boostmut -i input_directory -a hrsc -s hr:sr, sc:p
+boostmut -i input_directory -a hrsc -s h:sr, rsc:p
 ```
 where the analyses are specified using:
 * h : hydrogen bonding